openstack/bifrost/README.rst

   ansible-playbook -i inventory/localhost -vvvv enroll/enroll.yaml -e baremetal_csv_file=inventory/baremetal.csv

 Note that enrollment is a one-time operation.
-This module *does not* synchronize data for existing nodes.
+The Ansible module *does not* synchronize data for existing nodes.
 You should use the Ironic CLI to do this manually at the moment.

+Additionally, it is important to note that the playbooks for enrollment are split into three separate playbooks based up the setting of ipmi_bridging.

 Hardware Deployment
 ===================